ooke/lesskey/README.md

 passwords for different types of systems.
 Typically you memoize the generated master passwords and use it, instead of using the mastermaster password.
-In this way, if you loose the master password you need only reset the password on a bunch of services intstead of all services you have ever generated passwords for.
+In this way, if you loose the master password you need only reset the passwords on a bunch of services intstead of all services you have ever generated passwords for.

 For example I use one master password for home, one for work and one